ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-2-2.md

-Chapter 1: Understanding Leading by Example: The Impact of Modeling Excellence on Leadership
+The Impact of Modeling Excellence on Leadership
 ============================================================================================

 In this chapter, we will explore the impact of modeling excellence on leadership.